J. Farrell MacDonald

-John Farrell MacDonald (June 6, 1875 – August 2, 1952) was an American character actor and director.
+John Farrell MacDonald (April 14, 1875 – August 2, 1952) was an American character actor and director.
 He played supporting roles and occasional leads.
 He appeared in over 325 films over a four-decade career from 1911 to 1951, and directed forty-four silent films from 1912 to 1917.

 MacDonald was the principal director of L. Frank Baum's Oz Film Manufacturing Company, and he can frequently be seen in the films of Frank Capra, Preston Sturges and, especially, John Ford.

 Early years

 MacDonald was born in Waterbury, Connecticut.
-George A. Katchme's A Biographical Dictionary of Silent Film Western Actors and Actresses gives his date of birth as April 14, 1875.
+George A. Katchme's A Biographical Dictionary of Silent Film Western Actors and Actresses gives his date of birth as April 14, 1875, although notes that one source gives a date of June 6.
 He was sometimes billed as Joseph Farrell MacDonald, J. F. Mcdonald and Joseph Farrell Macdonald as well as other variations.

 MacDonald graduated from Yale University with a B.A. degree in 1903 and played football while he was there.